Keep Me in Mind (Zac Brown Band song)

 "Keep Me in Mind" is a song recorded by American country music group Zac Brown Band.
 It was released in August 2011 as the fourth single from the Zac Brown Band's second major-label album, 2010's You Get What You Give.
-The song was written by lead singer Zac Brown, along with Wyatt Durrette and Nic Cowen.
+The song was written by lead singer Zac Brown, along with Wyatt Durrette and Nic Cowan.

 Composition

 In the song, the narrator asks that another woman "keep [him] in mind" should she be dissatisfied with her lover.
 The song is in the key of F-sharp major, with the guitars in E-flat tuning.
 During the entire first verse, a two-measure guitar riff is repeated.
 The chorus follows the pattern B-F-B-F-Dm-B-C-F before the tempo slows on the bridge.
 During this part of the song, piano and a string section are heard, following the pattern Dm-F-Dm-B-F twice before returning to the original tempo and repeating the chorus.